Overview

 Clarify Expectation

-Using the blueprint as a foundation, we created mobile-first prototypes to evaluate how applicants interpreted verification requests and document uploads.
+Using the blueprint as a foundation, we created mobile-first prototypes to evaluate how applicants understood verification requests and document uploads.

 Wireflow visualization of 3 main verification scenarios based on performance data and path analysis.